Poetry Submission Guidelines

-We're looking for high-quality SF, fantasy, horror, and slipstream poetry.
+We're looking for high-quality fantasy, horror, literary, slipstream, and speculative poetry.

 We're looking for modern, exciting poems that explore the possible and impossible: stories about human and nonhuman experiences, dreams and reality, past and future, the here-and-now and otherwhere-and-elsewhen.
 We want poems from imaginative and unconventional writers; we want voices from diverse perspectives and backgrounds.